Gio-Choi/gio-choi.github.io/_pages/about.md

 <br>

 Hi there.
-I'm an incoming Master's student in [Computational Social Science](https://macss.uchicago.edu) at [The University of Chicago](https://www.uchicago.edu).
-I love analyzing society through Data Science.
+I'm a Master's student in [Computational Social Science](https://macss.uchicago.edu) & Data Science at [The University of Chicago](https://www.uchicago.edu).
+I am passionate about utilizing data science to analyze social and business issues.

-I'm currently working for MSCI as a ESG Research Intern.
+I'm currently working for MSCI as a Sustainability & Climate Research Intern.